 Role: Session Presenter

 Natasha has also presented at numerous conferences across Europe and North America as a keynote and as a workshop facilitator.
+She is passionate about creating workplaces, organizations and a society where people can be themselves, fully participate, be engaged, included and have their differences respected and valued.
+In particular, she seeks to support organizations to transform and change in order to be truly inclusive, equitable and just, both for their staff and to the people they serve.
+This work has included addressing recruitment and selection processes, anti-harassment policy and implementation, progression and retention, client services and outreach, organizational change, climate studies, culture change, conflict resolution, leadership development and facilitating dialogue.
 Additionally, Natasha is on the faculty at the Centre for Intercultural Studies at the University of British Columbia, and in the counseling and community services department at the Justice Institute of BC.
 She is a founding member of The Inner Activist, a leadership program for social change agents. (http://www.inneractivist.com) She is the past president of SIETAR BC (Society for Intercultural Education, Training and Research) and is still active in SIETAR, both locally and globally.

 Her work is informed by her personal experience as an immigrant, woman of color, a parent of bi-racial children and caregiver to aging, immigrant parents.